FabricTOC/FabricTOC/docs/AdminGuide/KeyConcepts/IdentityandChainsofTrust.md

 In a Fabric network, the CA -- which is trusted by the network -- takes the place of the DMV and issues you a digital cert.
 And just as the driver's license is used as a proxy for identity (while also conferring explicit privileges like the right to drive), the digital certs issued by a CA confer not just identity but rights to perform network functions or over network components.

-*(Other things I'm not sure about: How are you brought into the network originally (how are those certs generated, from where, where are they stored, what happens to them).
-And then how are they used by you in two different ways: 1) to execute certain functions.
-How are they tested?
-Who tests them?
-Where do they test them?
-What exact identity are you using (is it a global ID or does it just go back to the root CA to check it).
-And 2) how is this identity used to get new privileges and how and where is that update stored (such that it can be checked out when you want to perform that action)).*

-## MSPs in DRIVENET

-## Material

 You're now going to focus on four components the blockchain, and how they establish a **chain of trust** in order to help them determine which principals have permission over different network resources.
 As you saw in [](./), In this topic, Four of the components in the network are